raymak/cfr-focused-release/TESTPLAN.md

 ## Manual / QA TEST Instructions

-## Overall overview of what the addon does
+## Overall overview of what the addon
-[COPY THE OVERVIEW]

 We would like to build a Firefox system addon that has the capability of proactively recommending Firefox features based on user behavior.

-Features
+This study is a limited version of the system addon that focuses only on three features.
+By focusing on three features, we focus on exploring the effects of various UI treatments and timing parameters.

+###Features
 This study involves recommending three Firefox features:

-Amazon Assistant (extension)
+* Amazon Assistant (extension)
-Pocket (system addon)
+* Pocket (system addon)
-Mobile Promotion
+* Mobile Promotion

+## TEST CONDITIONS
+Do the tests in Windows and in Firefox release (version 56).

 ## Before starting the testing
+Look at the 'Signed addon 1.0.3' attachment in the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1412410).
+Download the attachment.
+This is the 'cfr-focused-release' addon.

-Look at the '....' attachment in the bug [this bug].
+Look at the '@qa-shield-study-helper-1.0.0-signed.xpi' attachment in [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1407757).
+Download the attachment.
+This is the 'shield-qa-helper' addon.

 ### BEFORE EACH TEST: CREATE AND GO to a CLEAN (NEW) PROFILE

-0.  (create profile:  https://developer.mozilla.org/en-US/Firefox/Multiple_profiles, or via some other method)
+0.  (create profile:  https://developer.mozilla.org/en-US/Firefox/Multiple_profiles, or via some other method such as using about:profiles)

+### To install the addon
 1. In your Firefox profile
 2.  `about:addons` > `extensions`
 3. Open the drop-down menu with the cog icon in the upper right corner
 4.  `Install Add-on From File`

+### Do these tests

-## 1. UI APPEARANCE -- Amazon Assistant (DOORHANGER)
+## 1. UI APPEARANCE -- Amazon Assistant and Pocket (DOORHANGER)

 1. Setup

     - [CREATE STRING PREFRENCE][create-preference]

-        name `extensions.focused_cfr_study.variation`
+        name: `extensions.focused_cfr_study.variation`
         value: `{"name": "doorhanger-amazon-high", "weight": 1, "ui": "doorhanger", "amazon": "high", "sponsored": "false"}`

-    - INSTALL ADDON:  qa-telemeter
     - INSTALL ADDON:  cfr-focused-release

 2. ACTION: NAVIGATE to amazon.com